vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/29

-1. Long press to share conversation changed to click share from menu
+1. Long press share dialog changed to share from menu click
 2. Optimized mobile adaptation

 #### 2023/04/28

-1. Personal center online, support for modifying name, avatar, and more detailed membership system introduction
+1. Personal center online, supporting name and avatar modification, more detailed membership system introduction
 2. Share conversations with the robot in the form of images, links, and Twitter
-3. Optimized the frequent busy issue recently
+3. Optimized the recent frequent busy issue

 #### 2023/04/20